iwillspeak/Parsegen/README.md

 Parsegen is written in Python 3.
 To get it up and running you will need a python3 installation and the `pystache` module.
 If you want to be able to run the tests you will need to have `nose` installed as well.
 For development you will probably want to use [Snooper][snooper_url] or `nosy` to run the test suites automatically.

+# Gimme Gimme Gimme!

+Parsegen can be installed with just one command in a Python 3 environment:

+    $ pip3 install --pre parsegen

+To check that the package installed ok run the following command:

+    $ parsegen --version

 [snooper_url]: http://github.com/iwillspeak/snooper